anagha-google/spark-on-gcp-with-confluent-kafka/04-lab-guide/M3-produce-messages.md

 # About

-This module covers how to publish messages to the Kafka topic using the (python) producer provided in the lab.
+This module covers how to publish messages from a Python script on Cloud Shell to the Kafka topic on Confluent, over the internet.

 ## Prerequisite
 Successful completion of the prior module